BuiltInThe80s/SleepCycleCalcSupport/README.md

 A: No. Sleep Cycle Calc does not collect, store, or share any personal data.

 **Q: Where can I read the Privacy Policy?**
-A: You can view it here: [Privacy Policy](<YOUR-PRIVACY-POLICY-URL>)
+A: You can view it here: [Privacy Policy](https://www.freeprivacypolicy.com/live/832c73e6-dc5b-4008-904c-5a4b32f10c9b)

 ---

 ## Contact Us
-If your question isn’t answered above, email us at [support@sleepcyclecalc.com](mailto:support@sleepcyclecalc.com) and we’ll be happy to help.
+If your question isn’t answered above, email us at [support.azcloud@proton.me](mailto:support.azcloud@proton.me) and we’ll be happy to help.